UEFI: Services

 UEFI provides time services.
 Time services include support for time zone and daylight saving fields, which allow the hardware real-time clock to be set to local time or UTC.

-On machines using a PC-AT real-time clock, by default the hardware clock still has to be set to local time for compatibility with BIOS-based Windows, unless using recent versions and an entry in the Windows registry is set to indicate the use of UTC.
+On machines using a PC-AT real-time clock, Microsoft Windows does not use the EFI time zone and DST fields, and expects the hardware clock to provide local time like traditional BIOS-based Windows did.
+As a result the HW clock cannot be set to UTC unless using recent versions and an entry in the Windows registry is set to indicate the use of UTC.